neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 OpenMC's Python [!ac](API)
 is used to create the pincell model with the script shown below.
 First, we define materials and create the geometry.
 We add
-40 cells to receive solid temperature feedback by dividing the entire axial height by 41 axial planes.
+40 cells to receive temperature feedback by dividing the entire axial height by 41 axial planes.
 Note that this particular choice of axial cells has *no* relationship to the solid mesh.
 That is, MOOSE elements can span more than one OpenMC cell; when mapping by centroid,